natelac/EuchrePy/README.md

 ## Example

 ### Playing a local game
-In a python3 interactive shell:
+In a python interactive shell:
 ```python
 >>> import euchre
 >>> euchre.play()